-CHICAGO (AP) — The Illinois Prisoner Review Board is being asked to intervene on behalf of an Army veteran with a green card who faces deportation because of a drug conviction.
+CHICAGO (AP) — The Illinois Prisoner Review Board is being asked to intervene on behalf of an Army veteran with a green card who faces deportation because of a 2008 drug conviction.

 Perez served two tours in Afghanistan.
-He's being held a Wisconsin detention center where he awaits deportation to Mexico.
+He's being held in a Wisconsin detention center where he awaits deportation to Mexico.

 Perez pleaded guilty to a drug charge for handing a laptop case containing cocaine to an undercover officer.
 He served half of a 15-year prison sentence.